digital-asset/daml/docs/source/daml/intro/3_Data.rst

 Note that, for the first time, the party submitting a transaction is doing more than one thing as part of that transaction.
 To create ``new_account``, the accountant archives the old account and creates a new account, all in one transaction.
 More on building transactions in :doc:`7_Composing`.

-You can define *stable* keys for contracts using the ``key`` and ``maintainer`` keywords. ``key`` defines the primary key of a template, with the ability to look up contracts by key, and a uniqueness constraint in the sense that only one contract of a given template and with a given key value can be active at a time.
+You can define *stable* keys for contracts using the ``key`` and ``maintainer`` keywords. ``key`` defines the primary key of a template, with the ability to look up contracts by key, and a uniqueness constraint in the sense that only one contract of a given template and with a given key value can be active at a time:

 .. literalinclude:: daml/daml-intro-3/daml/Keys.daml
   :language: daml